centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan.md

 > NDHL's goal is to provide a shared software and application layer for modeling and analysis of cultural heritage data across the Nordics.
 The NDHL prestudy will provide design patterns and build community required to initiate NDHL.

-[comment]: # (@knielbo: we like to have the actual project idea tuned down to a one hiss pitch sentence, The NDHL pre-study contributes to ?community building and improved infrastructure design within more neglected parts within humanities? by ...)

 ## Project objective
-[comment]: # (Summarise the result that should be achieved at a certain time, and for which cost.
-Describe also the balance in the project objective between the result/time/cost dimensions.
-The basis for this should be found in the project directive)

 For the pre-study NDHL has three objectives (in decreasing order of importance):
 *Infrastructure Design*,
 *Community Building* and